-After the College Environment Health & Safety (EH&S) receives notification that a person with confirmed COVID-19 spent time at a City Tech location, the specific rooms and areas will be assessed on a case-by-case basis.
-The determination of whether additional cleaning and disinfection will occur, and the scope of cleaning and disinfection is based on the risk of potential contamination as determined by EH&S. The following steps will be followed:
+After EH&S receives notification that a person with confirmed COVID-19 spent time on at a City Tech location, the specific rooms and areas where the COVID-19-positive person spent time will be assessed on a case-by-case basis.
+The determination of whether additional cleaning and disinfection will occur, and the scope of cleaning and disinfection is based on the risk of potential contamination as determined by EH&S, The following steps will be followed:

-- EH&S and the impacted department, in coordination with the College Buildings & Grounds (B&G) will determine any locations that require additional cleaning and disinfection.
+- EH&S and the impacted department, in coordination with the Buildings and Grounds will determine any locations that require additional cleaning and disinfection.